Tackling Fake Forgetting through Uncertainty Quantification: Enhancing UA Metric Based on Conformal Prediction

 Based on Coverage and Set Size, we introduce the definition of \textbf{CR} for a dataset $\train$ as follows:

 CR balances the information captured by Coverage and Set Size.
-A lower CR value implies stronger unlearning on a given dataset.
-CR is inspired by conformal prediction which is proposed to assess the model’s behavior on new and unseen data, not on the training data.
+A lower CR value implies stronger forgetting.
+CR is inspired by conformal prediction, which is proposed to assess the model’s behavior on new and unseen data, not on the training data.
 Thus, we emphasize that CR only measures forget data $\train_f$ and test data $\train_{test}$.